 The primary responsibility of the leadership of the church is to equip its members for ministry (Eph.
 4:11-13).
 It is our desire to see a congregation of mature believers mobilized to reach our community and our world.
 Fellowship is committed to producing and releasing spiritual leaders.
 This process is accomplished in our church through individual discipleship, small group interaction, men’s and women’s ministries, and large group equipping venues.

 Our church is led by a board of elders and served by a team of pastors.
 Recognizing the value of diversity and the strength of partnership, Fellowship is committed to team teaching from the pulpit.
 Rather than a single voice sharing the Word of God, the multiple teaching pastors share the responsibility of preparation and presentation.
-We believe that church led by a community of leaders will receive the maximum benefit that comes from the variety of gifts and abilities present in the members of the leadership team.
+We believe that a church led by a community of leaders will receive the maximum benefit that comes from the variety of gifts and abilities present in the members of the leadership team.